numbbo/coco/docs/coco-doc/source/index.rst

 ..
 Anne: the difficult task of designing a good algorithm (only need a small fancy idea like
 ..
 Anne: imitating the fly of a chicken), they still have the feeling they achieve a consequent work
 ..
 Anne: because they focus on implementing those long tests and writing their data in the latex.

+..
+Niko: I see your point, but I not sure I am ready to even mention that unnecessary work is not an achievement in itself.
+Secondly, at the moment I don't want to push the design aspect, because I don't think heavily using an entire COCO suite during the design process is the right way to go.
+This is probably a point which should be made though.

+.. technical hint @Anne: a comment is continued
+    on the next line by simple indentation, like in this comment.

 Why COCO_?
 ----------